 1. Residents are responsible for accurately reporting their duty hours, including all time spent in Internal and External Moonlighting, per program requirements.

-2. Program Directors are responsible for monitoring and enforcing compliance with duty hour guidelines.
+2. Program Directors must monitor and enforce compliance with duty hour guidelines.

-3. If specialty/subspecialty-specific program duty hour requirements as defined by an individual RRC for that specialty/subspecialty are more restrictive than the above requirements, then the duty hour requirements of that RRC will be included in the policy of that specialty/subspecialty program and will supersede the institutional requirements.
+3. If specialty/subspecialty-specific program duty hour requirements as defined by an individual RRC for that specialty/subspecialty are more restrictive than the above common program requirements, then the duty hour requirements of that RRC must be included in the policy of that specialty/subspecialty program and will supersede the institutional requirements.

-4. Concerns regarding duty hours may be reported to the Associate or Assistant Dean for GME or through the Confidential Helpline1-888-594-5874.
-Concerns may be reported anonymously.
+4. Concerns regarding duty hours should be reported to the Associate or Assistant Dean for GME or through the Confidential Helpline1-888-594-5874.
+Concerns reported through the helpline are anonymous.

 Maximum Hours of Work per Week

 5. Duty hours must be limited to 80 hours, averaged over a four-week period per rotation or a four-week period within a rotation excluding vacation or approved leave.
-Any requests for exceptions to the maximum weekly limit on duty hours must be presented by the Program Director to the GMEC for review and approval.
-Any exceptions must conform to the Policy and Procedures for Resident Weekly Duty Hour Limit Exceptions.
+Requests for exceptions to the maximum weekly limit on duty hours must be presented by the Program Director to the GMEC for review and approval.
+Exceptions must conform to the Policy and Procedures for Resident Weekly Duty Hour Limit Exceptions.

 6. Time spent in Internal and External Moonlighting will be counted toward the eighty-hour maximum weekly hour limit on duty hours as outlined in #5 above.